The Alford American Family Association

 While the main objective of the author has been tracing his own ancestors, research into the History of the Alford Family has been extensive.
 Branches of the family are located in practically every section of the United States and in many sections of Eastern Canada.
 The number that migrated to the Colonies and the time of such migration could not be determined.
 However, attempt has been made to research all migrants that could have been related to the author.

 Sources of information researched in preparing this history include:

-Available pertinent information, collected by others, has been utilized and much time has been devoted to early settlers.
+The Library of the National Genealogical Society, Washington, D.C.Available pertinent information, collected by others, has been utilized and much time has been devoted to early settlers.